sylus/website/content/page/resume.md

 **Web Experience Toolkit ([wet-boew/wet-boew-drupal][wet-boew-drupal]) <br> // March 2011 – Present**

+* [Drupal 7][wxt-d7]
+* [Drupal 8][wxt-d8]

 Core maintainer of the Drupal WxT Variant, which integrates exclusively with the Web Experience Toolkit to provide an open source, accessible, usable, and interoperable framework for Government and Enterprise organizations.

 ## Awards

 ### Public Service Excellence Award 2014

-Received the public service excellence award in the “Excellence in Citizen Focused Delivery” category for my work on the Open Data platform (data.gc.ca).
+Received the public service excellence award in the “Excellence in Citizen Focused Delivery” category for my work on the Open Data platform (open.canada.ca).

 ### Team of the Year Award 2014

-Received the team of the year at Statistics Canada for my work on the Open Data platform (data.gc.ca).
+Received the team of the year at Statistics Canada for my work on the Open Data platform (open.canada.ca).

 ### GTEC Winner 2014